Cheesyburrito30/gulp_tutorial/Tasks/private/README.md

 }
 ```
 **NOTE** - Older versions of Gulp used the Gulp API function `task()`
-instead of functions to build tasks.
-This is no longer recommended and all
+to build private tasks.
+This is no longer recommended and all your
-your tasks should be built as a function.
+private tasks should be built as named functions.

 ### The Source
-For tasks to run, they need a source of files to use.
-We can tell gulp where
+For private tasks to run, they need a source of files to use.
+We can tell Gulp where
 to find the files we want to work with using the Gulp API function `src()`.

 `src()` takes either a single glob, or an array of globs as it's parameter.
 Gulp